-2.2.6 The land surrounding the National Park (its setting), also contributes to the quality of Dartmoor's landscape.
-This is not a defined area, but a matter of judgement, and may vary according to the character or sensitivity of the landscape.
-The National Park's setting links Dartmoor with the wider landscape.
+2.2.6 The land surrounding the National Park (its setting) also contributes to the quality of Dartmoor's landscape.
+This is not a defined area, but a matter of judgement, and may vary according to the character or sensitivity of the landscape in that area.
+The National Park's setting links the National Park Dartmoor with to the wider landscape.
 It acts as a gateway into the National Park and affects views, into and out of it, which contribute to a wider appreciation of the area's landscape.
 Significant or abrupt changes to landscape character outside the National Park can have adverse impacts on landscape character within the National Park, potentially altering its character and sense of tranquillity.
 Examples of development close to the National Park which can have an adverse impact on its setting include: